-Hurricanes and tropical storms can cause significant damage to your vehicle if you're not covered by the right car insurance before they strike.
+Hurricanes and tropical storms can cause significant damage to your vehicle if you don’t have the right car insurance coverage before they make landfall.
 Your car can be damaged by high winds and flying objects, flooding from heavy rain, or hydroplaning into someone else’s property.

 Your car insurance company may not allow you to make changes to your policy right before a hurricane hits, so you should make sure comp and collision coverage are included in your car insurance policy well before hurricane season begins.

 Which part of auto insurance covers hurricane damage?